msadecki1-chwy/FullTargetCard/README.md

 - **High contrast mode support** for users with visual impairments
 - **Reduced motion support** for users with vestibular disorders
 - **Touch-friendly** with appropriate hit targets
+- **Optimized images** with 320px square dimensions and lazy loading
+- **Enhanced hover effects** with card-wide interaction and text decoration

 ## Accessibility Implementation